- Oops!Something went wrong.Please try again later.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 Our most recent data indicates that insiders own less than 1% of Royal Caribbean Cruises Ltd..
 But they may have an indirect interest through a corporate structure that we haven't picked up on.
 As it is a large company, we'd only expect insiders to own a small percentage of it.
 But it's worth noting that they own US$51m worth of shares.
 It is always good to see at least some insider ownership, but it might be worth checking if those insiders have been selling.

 The general public-- including retail investors -- own 10% stake in the company, and hence can't easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 Private Equity Ownership

 With a stake of 7.1%, private equity firms could influence the Royal Caribbean Cruises board.
 Some investors might be encouraged by this, since private equity are sometimes able to encourage strategies that help the market see the value in the company.
 Alternatively, those holders might be exiting the investment after taking it public.

 Private Company Ownership

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Consider for instance, the ever-present spectre of investment risk.
-We've identified 2 warning signs with Royal Caribbean Cruises , and understanding them should be part of your investment process.
+For example, we've discovered 1 warning sign for Royal Caribbean Cruises that you should be aware of before investing here.